r3w0p/bobocep/paper/paper.md

 The patterns may be:

 1. A person is detected entering a room and they have not been detected moving for at least `30` seconds, nor detected leaving the room, nor any indication through some other modality (e.g., microphone, interaction with home appliances).
-2. An attached heart-rate sensor has stopped providing data, or has been consistently reporting dangerously low readings.
+2. An attached heart-rate sensor has stopped providing data or has been consistently reporting dangerously low readings.
 3. Calls for help are heard via the microphone or a virtual assistant system.

 On fulfilment of the phenomenon via any pattern, a complex event is generated and an action may be triggered to: